GLGL Graduate Students, Postdoctoral Scholars, and Technicians

 Ecology, marine biology, limnology, evolution, conservation genetics/genomics, education and outreach

 Love and appreciation for the natural environment has lead me to pursue a career as a biologist.
 I received my B.S. in Ecology from San Francisco State University.
-During my time as an undergraduate, I worked as a student researcher on population genetics and the spread of adaptive lateral plate loss and reduction in Central California populations of threespine stickleback.
 Generally, I am interested in the spatial and temporal scales of evolution, contemporary evolution, and conservation genetics, but my goal is to produce high quality scientific research that informs conservation and management practices.
-In the Great Lakes Genetics Lab I am conducting a temporal invasion genetics study of the round goby in the Great Lakes and Gulf of Gdansk, Poland.
-Temporal patterns in populations structure will be examined across 22 years of invasion history.
+In the Great Lakes Genetics Lab I have conducted a temporal invasion genetics study of the round goby in the Great Lakes.
+Temporal patterns in populations structure were examined across 22 years of invasion history.
 Invasion genetics studies have the potential to inform management practices and help environmental agencies develop a framework for predicting which introduced species will become successful invaders.
 Currently I am developing an environmental DNA assay to test for presence of all currently and potentially invasive gobies in the Great Lakes.
 Later in my PhD work, I will be conducting a population genomics study of the round goby in the Great Lakes, and results of this study will be compared to that of my temporal invasion genetics study.